marcusGH/massively-parallel-apsp/research-and-planning/dissertation-tips.md

 ### Preparation

+ _Clear motivation, justifying potential benefits of success._
+ _Good or excellent requirements analysis; justified and documented selection of_ _suitable tools; good engineering approach._
+ _Clear presentation of challenging background material covering a range of_ _computer science topics beyond Part IB._

 _describes work undertaken before code was written_ -> 26% of marks

+The idea with the preparation is honing in **what** is it you finally set out on doing, and why you ended up doing that (refining proposal).
+This also includes **requirements analysis**: What should the multiprocessor simulation be able to do etc.

+The reader will not like pulling things out of thin air, so in this chapter, I should explain the _whys_, such as: I used the following model for communication and this is suitable because X.

 Work items
 * how was proposal further refined and clarified?